embray/PyFITS/docs/source/users_guide/users_schema.rst

 Most keyword properties like ``'value'`` and ``'position'`` accept callables that can implement context-dependent rules for that keyword.
-The exact semantics of those callables, such as what context is provided and what return values are expected are described in the full documentation for individual properties.
+The exact semantics of those callables, such as what context is provided and what return values are expected are described in the full documentation for `individual properties <#supported-keyword-properties>`_.

 Indexed keywords